MartaGut/Antiblog/_posts/2018-01-05-baltimore.md

 >&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Baltimore, I have to admit, was one of the creepiest places I have ever been to.
 Naive as I am, a born explorer, I did not do my research so I had no idea what I was getting myself into.

 >&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I arrived to the bus station from Washington DC and google-mapped where my motel is.
 It was a cheap Motel 6 on 110 West North Avenue.
-There was a bus going from the but station to the West North Avenue.
+There was a bus going from the bus station to the West North Avenue.
 How great I thought to myself.
 The bus had arrived and I was tracking my position on the map so I would not miss my stop.
 But as it happens, there was a constant lag probably due to the poor connection so I just decide to ask someone to tell me where to get off.

 >&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Is there going to be someone waiting for you there? - they asked.